hannahblo/Statistical-Multicriteria-Benchmarking-via-the-GSD-Front/README.md

 # Statistical Multicriteria Benchmarking via the GSD-Front

 ## Introduction
-This anonymous repository contains R-code and data sets corresponding to the "Statistical Multicriteria Benchmarking via the GSD-Front" article.
+This repository contains R-code and data sets corresponding to the "Statistical Multicriteria Benchmarking via the GSD-Front" article.
 We apply the introduced tests on two data sets: This are given by the OpenML and the PLMB suite.

 The structure of the repository is as follows:
 - File _setup_session.R installs all (except for gurobi) needed R-packages.